 This is progressive taxation.
 Regardless of your total income, you pay 15% federal tax on the first $50,197 (the first tax bracket).
 You pay 20.5% on any income in the second tax bracket, 26% on any income in the third tax bracket, 29% on any income in the fourth tax bracket, and 33% on any income in the highest tax bracket.

 Each province also has their own marginal rates and tax brackets.

-Please note, this example is from 2020 and it doesn’t take any tax credits or deduction into account.
+Please note, this example is from 2022 and it doesn’t take any tax credits or deductions into account.